Notes on the Geography of Belgium: Historic Bruges

 We're out on the northern periphery of the historic center, where broad canals encircle what once was a walled city almost five miles in circumference.
 A left turn behind the camera puts you on a straight shot to Zeebrugge, seven miles away on the North Sea.
 The barges tied up along the canal aren't quite what they seem: they've been converted to party boats.

 About 1850, the city's walls were demolished, but several gates survive, thanks to Weale.
 This is the Holy Cross Gate (Kruispoort), built about 1400.

 Stroll inside on the city's north end--away from the railway station and the more tourist-oriented south side--and you'll find quiet residential streets.

 You'll also find many buildings with stepped gables.
 This is the Porter's Lodge at Van Eyckplein.
 These porters were traders, not people who handled luggage, and this was their club.
 Today it's the state archive.
 Van Eyckplein is a reminder that Bruges, as much as any other place, is where realistic portraiture was invented.
-It was a commercial metropolis, after all, and there plenty of egos with deep pockets.
+It was a commercial metropolis, after all, and it had plenty of egos with deep pockets.

 The city is roughly trisected by narrower internal canals, whose presence explains Bruges' reputation as "the Venice of the North."